Subrat Dutta: Acting career

 He next appeared as the main villain Bheera in Roar: Tigers of the Sundarbans (2014) based on tiger poaching in Sundarbans and film director Basu in Akshay Kumar starrer Bollywood film TheShaukeens (2014).
 In both the films his role received critical acclaim.
 He also appeared in films like Bumper Draw (2015), Charlie Kay Chakkar Mein (2015) and played lead role as ATS Chief in Sameer (2017) and Gandhian Divakar in Humne Gandhi Ko Mar Diya (2018).
 His next release was multilimgual III Smoking Barrels where he played the character of a Bangladeshi refugee earned him immense applause from pan Indian audience and critics.
 His character Mukhtar turns the victim of illegal Elephant poaching where his every move and actions got praised by the critics.

 Subrat Dutta was part of Bengali popular series Byomkesh also.
 He played a noticeable role in Har Har Byomkesh in 2015.
 Later he played Ajit for Byomkesh series of popular Bengali online channel Hoichoi.
 He has played the lead character in the emotional drama Bhairavi which was released exclusively on Muvizz.com in 2016.

 Apart from Bollywood and Bengali films he has also appeared in Marathi film Lalbaugchi Rani (2016), Bhojpuri films Tujhse Laagi Lagan, Pistol Ego Prem Kahani and American production English language film Behind the Trees.

 Subrat Dutta has acted in more than 45 films.
 Most of his films like Uttara, Kaphal: The Wild Berries, Chaturanga, Bibar, Madholal Keep Walking were shown in prestigious National & International Festivals & also won couple of prestigious National and International awards.
 He has often been referred 'chameleon' as he changed his appearance for every film and experimented with his look for each character he played.

 Aasma by Sudipto Sen, T for Tajmahal by Kireet Khurana, Bengali film Sitara opposite Raima Sen and Brishti tomake Dilam opposite Jaya Ahsan are some of his upcoming films.

 Subrat Dutta appears in TV and web commercials regularly.
 Some of his notable commercials are Parle G, Wonder cement, Aircel IPL Commercial, OLX. and Google Paise.

 Personal life

 Subrat Dutta is a Yoga expert and practitioner.
 He was married to theatre director Robijita Gogoii from 2006 to 2018 whom he met in National School of Drama.
-After long year of courtship they got married on 29 August 2006.
-Together they have a daughter named Aatreyi born on 8 June 2010.His other name subrata dutta but known as subrat dutta.
+After a long period of courtship, they got married on 29 August 2006.
+Together they have a daughter named Aatreyi born on 8 June 2010.